Bartholomaeus Anglicus

-Bartholomaeus Anglicus (before 1203-1272), also known as Bartholomew the Englishman and Berthelet, was an early 13th-century Scholastic of Paris, a member of the Franciscan order.
+Bartholomaeus Anglicus (before 1203-1272), also known as Bartholomew the Englishman and Berthelet, was an early 13th-century scholastic of Paris and a member of the Franciscan order.
 He was the author of the compendium De proprietatibus rerum ("On the Properties of Things"), dated c.1240, an early forerunner of the encyclopedia and a widely cited book in the Middle Ages.
 Bartholomew also held senior positions within the church and was appointed Bishop of Łuków in what is now Poland, although he was not consecrated to that position.

-Early life
+Life

 Little is known of Bartholomew's early life.
 He is believed to have been born around the turn of the 13th century to unknown parents.
 The first record of him was in 1224 in Paris as a teacher, although he is also believed to have studied at Oxford University.